 Hai Po has spent over 20 years working with ultra dense and messy data sets.
-He has managed high frequency data analysis (JP Morgan, Amaranth, Wachovia), trading, building and owning quant trading strategies/platforms, undergrad and masters degrees in Computer Science, minor in cryptography from MIT.
+He has managed high frequency data analysis, trading, building and owning quant trading strategies/platforms on both the sell and buy sides of finance (JP Morgan, Amaranth, Wachovia).
+He received undergraduate and masters degrees from MIT where he studied Computer Science with a minor in Cryptography.
 He considers all Science to be Data Science, and AI should really be called Augmented Intelligence.
 His driving force is to help teams solve problems that people care deeply about.
 Hai Po is also passionate about mathematics education and is a founding officer for the PROMYS Foundation, which supports talented young mathematicians.

 Job Evers-Meltzer has over ten years of experience in data analytics.
 He graduated from MIT with a degree in Mathematics with Computer Science.
 Before pulseData, Job spent four years at an EdTech startup building an analytics engine to record and process millions of student activities each day.
 He also has a finance background and has worked on trading strategies for both bonds and stocks.
 At pulseData, Job manages the team’s cloud infrastructure ensuring that each data pipeline is able to efficiently crunch through health records for millions of patients.